 Did you know that Havana has its own Chinatown?

-This shouldn’t surprise us since it is well known that the oriental migration is big in different cities around the world: the famous Chinatown’s in San Francisco and New York in the USA and some not so well known like the Chinatown in the Dom.
-Rep. Havana is also one of this cities with the oriental culture, offering tons of curiosities you didn’t know about.
+This shouldn’t surprise us since it is well known that the oriental migration is big in different cities around the world: the famous Chinatowns in San Francisco and New York in the USA and some not so well known as the Chinatown in the Dom.
+Rep. Havana is also one of these cities with the oriental culture, offering tons of curiosities you didn’t know about.

-Havanas Chinese population is approximately 10,000 in a 10 block area, but now days it’s difficult to see them all together.
+Havanas Chinese population is approximately 10,000 in a 10 block area, but nowadays it’s difficult to see them all together.
 A curious fact is that the zone has its own cemetery, something not so common in Havana.

-One of the most famous installation is the martial arts school, with its yellow walls and cherished elements from the Chinese culture inside.
+One of the most famous installations is the martial arts school, with its yellow walls and cherished elements from the Chinese culture inside.

 Explore the Cuban Chinatown, stroll through its streets and enjoy the cuisine in its dozens of restaurants!